yinheli/TDengine/docs/en/20-third-party/09-emq-broker.md

 ### Edit "action"

 Edit the resource configuration to add the key/value pairing for Authorization.
-If you use the default TDengine username and password then the value of key Authorization is:
+If you use the default TDengine username and password then the value of key Authorization is：
 ```
 Basic cm9vdDp0YW9zZGF0YQ==
 ```